Whale diary

 Preview text

-Today's tours from Reykjavík have been cancelled due to unfavourable conditions.
+All whale watching tours from Reykjavík have been cancelled due to unfavorable conditions in the bay!

 • Preview Image